Alexander-van-der-Zalm/Kalaha-Board-Game/README.md

 **Rest API via GameController -> GameService -> IGame (Model)**

 A spring boot rest service that via the service interacts with the actual model/game logic. </br>
 The Rest API receives: TurnDataInput (a selected index) and returns TurnData.
+Requests mapping:
+* Get to /game - Sets up a new game and returns a TurnData json representation of it.
+* Post to /game - Expects a json representing TurnDataInput, does the turn based on the index in TurnDataInput and returns a TurnData json representation of the resolved turn.

 **TurnData**